zpz/zpz.github.io/_posts/2021-05-08-python-docker-stack-3.md

    ![docker-jupyter](/images/docker-jupyter.png)

-   Now I can type away some disorganized notebook code!
+   Now I'm all ready to type away some disorganized notebook code!
+It is totally executed within the container, with access to all the installed dependencies and the volume-mapped content in `src/` and `data/`.

-   Behind the scene, `run-docker` takes care of port-mapping as well as some notebook settings to make this experience as convenient (and disorganized) as possible!
+   Behind the scene, `run-docker` takes care of port-mapping as well as some Jupyter settings to make this experience as pleasantly disorganized as possible!
+(Yes, data scientists like that.)

 That's all for this post.
 Please read the other parts: